Dunning profiles

 > "resource_type": "cycle_length",

-> "resource_id": "monthly"
+> "resource_id": "standard"

 > }'

-Valid cycle lengths: daily, short, medium, long
+Valid cycle lengths: daily, short, standard, long

 Cycle LengthBilling Period